Costa Mwansa: Biography and career

 Between 2006 and 2010, he was managing editor of Muvi TV, a local Lusaka based television station.
 He became the station's managing director between 2013 and 2016 before leaving to open his own TV station, Diamond TV.

 Education

 Mwansa began his primary school at Kalulushi Trust school and later attended Mukuba Boys Secondary School.
 He then attended Evelyn Hone College to study Journalism and Public Relations.
 In 2009, he graduated from the DW Akademie in Germany with an Advanced Media and Management qualification.
 He is currently pursuing a master's degree in Corporate and Commercial Law from ZCAS University.
-He has Bachelor of Laws Degree LLB from Zambia Open University.
+He has a Bachelor of Laws Degree LLB from Zambia Open University.

 Personal life

 Costa is a farmer who lives in Lusaka.
-He is a member of the Lusaka Avocado Corporative and has chicken and fish farming business.
+He is a member of the Lusaka Avocado Corporative and has a chicken and fish farming business in Lusaka as well.